marcusmchale/algrow/README.md

   - Relative rather than absolute positioning
     - Allows movement of camera or subjects
     - Disadvantage is we require ring markers around each subject being distinguishable in the image (e.g. blue circles)
-  - Multiple target colours rather than fixed thresholds
+  - Multiple target colours and target colour distance rather than fixed thresholds
     - graph based expansion of search area to include similar adjacent colours